samuel-hunter/mstrings/README.md

 ## Shorthand notation: `#"..." and #>"..."`

-The reader macro function provides single-mode shorthands based on the macro subchar, but are not provided by default to prevent macro collisions:
+The reader macro function provides single-mode shorthands based on the macro subchar, but is defined as a separate syntax to prevent macro collisions:

 ```lisp
 * (syntax:use-syntax 'mstrings:shorthand-mstrings)